syncfusion-content/flutter-docs/Flutter/datagrid/stacked-headers.md

 ## Multi stacked headers

-You can provide multiple stacked headers to the Datagrid by adding the multiple `StackedHeaderRow` to the `SfDataGrid.stackedHeaderRows` collection.
+Provide multiple stacked headers to the Datagrid by adding multiple `StackedHeaderRow` to the `SfDataGrid.stackedHeaderRows` collection.

 {% tabs %}
 {% highlight Dart %}